suffs811/fuzzler/README.md

 **the final password list will be in 'fuzzes.txt'**

+## optional: download the latest package from PyPi
+`pip install fuzzler`

 ## other Fuzzler tools
 the Fuzzler Limited - Chrome Extension can be found [here](https://github.com/suffs811/fuzzler-ext)